 When I first learned how to cook on cast iron I was a little bit intimidated, but I thought it would be a lot of fun.
 I decided to look for an expert to teach me how to cook with cast iron.
 This is when I found Colleen.
 She was the sweetest lady and she knew how to dutch oven cook!
 She used Lodge and Camp Chef brands just to name a few.
 She taught classes for me at our feed store and I learned so much.
 I can’t wait to share what I learned with you!

 One of the first things you need is the right tools.
 Dutch oven scrapers work great.
 They help scrape off even the stuck on food.
+They also work great for other types of pans and cookware.

 - For really stuck on food you might have to take drastic measures.
 They used one of my dutch ovens for a father and sons campout and burned blueberry cobbler in it.
 The syrup was really burned and stuck on.
 You would have thought my dutch oven was ruined.
 I simply tipped my dutch oven upside down over my Cache Cooker gas burner and let the fire burn it out.
-When that was completed I just washed it up, put the oil on it and reseasoned it.
+When that was completed I just washed it up, put the oil on it and seasoned it again.
 My dutch oven was as good as new.

 This brings me to my next thought.
 Occasionally you may come across a dutch oven that is rusty.
 Do you need to throw this pan out?
 All is not lost.
 Steel wool comes in very handy in this situation.